-Graham Ashton AM is a member of the National est2015 Male Champions of Change group.
+Graham Ashton AM APM joined the National est2015 Male Champions of Change group in 2016

 Chief Commissioner Ashton commenced his appointment as the 22nd Chief Commissioner of Victoria Police on 1 July 2015.

 Graham first joined Victoria Police in December 2009 after accepting a position on the Victoria Police Executive.
 After initially working as Director of the Victoria Police Forensic Services Department,Graham assumed the role of Director, Corporate Strategy and Governance Department, and then in April 2011, Graham commenced in the position of Assistant Commissioner, Crime Command.
 In that role Graham commenced numerous reforms designed to improve the Victoria Police response to serious crime and organised crime.

 In February 2012, Graham was appointed to the position of Deputy Commissioner, Specialist Operations.
 In this role his responsibilities included oversight and management of Crime Command,

 Forensics Services Department, Intelligence and Covert Support Command, Legal Services Department and Road Policing Command.
 During that time, Graham led a victim focused approach

 resulting in changes to the handling of child sexual abuse cases, cracked down on crime associated with outlaw motorcycle gangs, and initiated sport integrity reforms.